 1. Don’t Put Others Down

 You may be the expert on the topic but if you want to be a good leader and increase your expert power, you can’t lord your knowledge over others and make them feel inferior for not knowing as much as you do.
-This is a surefire way to lose respect and gain detractors.
+This is a surefire way to loose respect and gain detractors.